wombleton/gitlaw-nz/acts/R/Railways Act 2005.md

-    *   (b) there is a need for an early determination of the nature and extent of the action that the Agency would require the rail participant to take to mitigate that risk.
+    *   (b) there is a need for an early determination of the nature and extent of the action that the Agency would require the rail participant to take to mitigate that risk

+    _WorkSafe_ means WorkSafe New Zealand established by [section 5][147] of the WorkSafe New Zealand Act 2013\.

     (2) In this Act, the _rail activities_ of a rail participant, or for which a rail participant is responsible, are as follows: